nobobo1234/cppbook/chapter4/README.md

 Implement a `square()` function using repeated addition

 ### Try This 6
 Implement a word bleeper.
-E.g. if words `Hello my name is John Doe` is entered and you don't like the word `Hello` you bleep the word.
+E.g. if words `Hello my name is John Doe` are entered and you don't like the word `Hello` you bleep the word (by outputting `BLEEP`).